SYH0213/sesac-miniproject-RAG/markdown/Update.md

+# Update Log v1.8

+This version focuses on improving application stability and user experience.
+Specifically, it resolves the recurring instability of the vector store and enhances the prompt to increase the reliability of the RAG system.

+## Core Enhancements

+-   **Added and Stabilized "Force Reload" for Vector Store:**
+    -   To address the issue where the vector store would intermittently become corrupted and fail document retrieval, a "🔄 Force Reload Vector Store" button was added to the UI.
+    -   The initial implementation using `delete_collection` failed in certain inconsistent states.
+The logic has been improved to use the more robust internal `client.reset()` method to initialize the database.
+This allows users to reliably reset the vector store with a single click, without restarting the app or manually deleting folders.

+-   **Prompt Hardening (Hallucination Suppression):**
+    -   To prevent the chatbot from answering questions based on its own knowledge when the answer is not in the provided document (hallucination), the system prompt has been significantly strengthened.
+    -   The prompt now explicitly instructs the model to "STRICTLY base the answer on the provided context" and to "NOT use any of its outside knowledge."
+    -   It is now forced to reply with a specific phrase ("제공된 문서의 내용으로는 답변할 수 없습니다.") if the answer cannot be found, improving the reliability of the RAG system.

+-   **Debugging Logs Restored:**
+    -   Per user request, detailed debugging logs that output the results of each stage of the RAG chain (document retrieval, final answer generation) to the terminal have been re-added to facilitate easier troubleshooting.

+---

+# Update Log v1.7

+## New Features

+-   **Context Visualization Feature Added:**
+    -   Created a new Gradio application, `rag_gradio_llamaparser_with_context_app.py`, to provide an advanced UI.
+    -   This application features a split layout: the chat interface on the left and a dedicated panel on the right to display the full text of the documents referenced by the LLM.
+    -   The `ask_llm` function was modified to return both the chat history and the retrieved context, allowing the Gradio UI to dynamically update the context panel.
+    -   The `ga_prompt` was corrected to ensure proper handling of context as a list of messages, resolving previous `ValueError` issues.

+---

+# Update Log v1.6

+This version includes significant bug fixes, memory management improvements, and UI enhancements for better user experience and RAG chain robustness.

+## Bug Fixes

+-   **Resolved `NameError: name 'qa_prompt' is not defined`:** Corrected a typo in the final answer generation prompt, changing `qa_prompt` to `ga_prompt`.
+-   **Resolved `ValueError: Prompt must accept context as an input variable`:** Reordered the `MessagesPlaceholder` for `context` in the final answer generation prompt (`ga_prompt`) to ensure it correctly receives a list of document messages.

+## Improvements & Refinements

+-   **Enhanced Conversational Memory Integration:**
+    -   Switched from direct Gradio history parsing to using `langchain.memory.ConversationBufferMemory` for managing chat history.
+This provides a more robust and standard way to handle conversational context within the RAG chain.
+    -   The `ask_llm` function now loads chat history from `memory` and saves the current interaction after generating a response.
+-   **Improved Example Questions Layout in Gradio UI:**
+    -   Restructured the Gradio interface to display example questions in two distinct columns with clear headings ("문서 내용 확인용" and "엑셀표 로드 확인용").
+    -   The example questions are now dynamically linked to the main chat input, allowing users to easily populate the input field by clicking on an example.
+-   **Updated PDF Source for RAG Chain:**
+    -   Changed the primary PDF document for the RAG chain from `data/gemini-2.5-tech_1-10.pdf` to `data/gemini-2.5-tech_1-2.pdf` to focus on a smaller data range.
+    -   Updated the corresponding `PARSED_MD_PATH` to `llamaparse_output_gemini_1_2.md`.

+## New Tooling

+-   **`chunk_visualizer_for_gemini_pdf.py`:**
+    -   A new Gradio application created to visualize text splitting for `data/gemini-2.5-tech_1-2.pdf`.
+    -   Includes integrated LlamaParse generation logic: if `llamaparse_output_gemini_1_2.md` does not exist, the script will automatically attempt to parse `data/gemini-2.5-tech_1-2.pdf` using LlamaParse and save the output, making the visualizer self-contained.

+---

 # Update Log v1.5

 This version introduces significant enhancements to the RAG application's document processing and conversational capabilities.
 A new application, `rag_gradio_llamaparser_app.py`, has been created to demonstrate these features.